-There’s no doubt that Apple has taken consumers by storm and that includes attorneys.
+There’s no doubt that Apple has taken consumers by storm, and that includes attorneys.
 For trial lawyers, the iPhone and iPad have become essential tools of the trade.
-The iPad particularly has developed as a go to tool by many law firms for preparation of depositions, presentation at trial and even drafting briefs.
+Many law firms have developed the iPad as a go-to tool for preparing depositions, presentations at trial, and even drafting briefs.

 Years ago, the Tablet PC was a godsend for productivity.
 Unfortunately, the product never received adequate attention and only recently has been revived with the Microsoft Surface products.
-Let us hope Microsoft supports and evolved the Surface products to make lawyering on the go much more productive.
+Microsoft supports and evolved the Surface products to make lawyering on the go much more productive.

-Keynote– $9.95.
-Apple’s keynote software is very simple to use and relatively inexpensive.
-Presentations can be developed quickly in either Keynote or PowerPoint.
-IPhone apps are available to remotely control the presentation.
+Keynote– Free Apple’s keynote software is very simple to use and relatively inexpensive.
+Presentations can be developed quickly in either Keynote or PowerPoint. iPhone apps are available to control the presentation remotely.

-Powerpoint- 30days free & price varies.
-PowerPoint is available as an app in the Microsoft 365 product and also with standalone versions of the Microsoft Office.
-The Microsoft 365 offering is generally a good bargain for those practitioners who use Word, Outlook or PowerPoint.
+Powerpoint- 30 days free & price varies.
+PowerPoint is available as an app in the Microsoft 365 product and with standalone versions of Microsoft Office.
+The Microsoft 365 offering is generally a good bargain for those practitioners who use Word, Outlook, or PowerPoint.

 Very easy organization of depositions and exhibits.
-New features include search and reports that make this app one to consider if you report on depositions taken.
+New features include search and reports that make this app consider if you report on depositions taken.
 Additional features include double cuts that can be emailed to other counsel.
 This program is a part of the lit-suite of TrialPad, TranscriptPad, ExhibitPad, and DocReviewpad.

-DocReviewPad- $89.99.
-From lit software, this product makes Bates stamping and organization of production materials simple.
+DocReviewPad- This product simplifies Bates stamping and organization of production materials from lit software.
 Very easy to use and organize documents received and produced in discovery.

-About the author: Greg Baumgartner is an AV rated personal injury lawyer based in Houston, TX.
+About the author: Greg Baumgartner is an AV-rated personal injury lawyer in Houston, TX.